Thai Chicken Coconut Soup (Tom Ka Gai Recipe)

 So that when you open it, the Kaffir Lime Leaves stays whole.
 This makes it easy to pick out and discard after cooking.
 Tearing the Kaffir Lime Leaves opens the aroma and flavors.
 Now scratch the screen and a whiff…WOW!

 Just throw the leaves, torn and whole into your soup, cook, then pick out and discard.
 Well, I guess you don’t have to.
-You can leave the Kaffir Lime Leaves in the soup and make your guests pick it out.
+You can leave the Kaffir Lime Leaves in the soup and make your guests pick it out, or just push it aside with your spoon.

 If you don’t have access to fresh Kaffir Lime Leaves, you can find them at the Asian markets frozen or dried whole.
 You can also substitute Kaffir Lime Leaves with thick strips of lime peel.
 Take a whole lime and a vegetable peeler.
-Peel thick strips.
+Peel thick strips, avoiding the white bitter pith.
+You just want the green.
 Use your hands to tear a few places along the strip or just crush/fold the strip to bruise it a bit to release its flavor and aroma.
 Discard after cooking.
 Use one 2-inch x 1-inch strip of lime peel for every Kaffir Lime Leaf the recipe calls for.

-Put the galangal, cilantro roots, lime leaves, lemongrass and 4 cups of water in a saucepan and bring to the boil.
+- Put the galangal, cilantro roots, lime leaves, lemongrass and 4 cups of water in a saucepan and bring to the boil.
 Add the fish sauce and lime juice, decrease the heat, and simmer for 10 minutes.
-Remove the cilantro roots.
-Add the coconut milk, bring back to a boil and boil for a couple of minutes.
-Add
+Remove the cilantro and discard.